 That 2025 context matters because it shows why investors were cautious.
 PLX had approved products, but it still needed a stronger growth signal.
 The March 2026 European E4W approval for Elfabrio helped supply that signal.
 It strengthened the product’s competitive positioning in Europe, triggered the Chiesi milestone, and allowed management to frame 2026 as a year of profitable growth, platform focus and pipeline advancement.

 The transition from repair to growth is still not complete.
-A single milestone does not prove recurring momentum.
+A single milestone does not prove recurring momentum, even if milestone economics are a real part of the Chiesi model.
 The market will want evidence that Elfabrio adoption is expanding, that product revenue guidance is credible, that Elelyso remains stable, and that PRX-115 continues enrolling without delay.
 In other words, 2026 gives Protalix a better setup, but execution must follow.

 PRX-115: The Next Major Pipeline Driver